dward2/BME547/Assignments/ECG_Analysis/test_data/README.md

 * **Tests 1-27** include variable forms of ECG data.
 Some files have peaks at a constant voltage and period, while others have peaks at different voltages and a change in heart rate within the data set.
-The time intervals between measurements are vary per data set.
+The time intervals between measurements may vary per data set.

 * **Tests 28-31** contain some non-numeric entries, missing data, or NaN in the time and voltage columns.